hazelcast/hazelcast/docs/design/sql/14-stream-to-stream-join.md

 `[*]` __Note__: each watermark event should stay as a separate event in joined stream.

 _Q: Should we support only timestamps as JOIN condition?_
-**Sasha's proposition: Yes.
-Non-timestamp JOIN condition is exceptionally non-trivial to support.**
+**Sasha's proposition: JOIN condition must contain a time boundness and it'd be possible to have additional non-timestamp condition(s).**

 _Q:How to convert the JOIN condition into deletion rule, if it does not touch timestamp?_
 **Sasha's proposition: Watch below, my proposition is not to support them.**